Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 LibreNMS cannot start because its PHP libraries were never installed or were removed.
 Run `./scripts/composer_wrapper.php install --no-dev` as the LibreNMS user in the installation directory.

-### The PHP dependencies are missing or Composer is not installed
+### The PHP dependencies are missing or outdated, or Composer is not installed

 `The LibreNMS installation is missing some of its PHP dependencies, so it stops before it validates anything else.`

+`Some of the PHP dependencies of the LibreNMS installation are behind the versions it asks for, so it stops before it validates anything else.`

 `LibreNMS cannot check its PHP dependencies because Composer is missing, so it stops before it validates anything else.`

 LibreNMS checks its own dependencies before it validates anything else and gives up on the whole run when that check fails, so nothing at all was looked at.
-The first message means a dependency update never completed; run `./scripts/composer_wrapper.php install --no-dev` as the LibreNMS user in the installation directory.
-The second means Composer itself is not on the host; install it from <https://getcomposer.org/> and run the same command afterwards.
-Both are normal after an upgrade that was interrupted.
+The first two messages mean a dependency update never completed or never ran; run `./scripts/composer_wrapper.php install --no-dev` as the LibreNMS user in the installation directory.
+The third means Composer itself is not on the host; install it from <https://getcomposer.org/> and run the same command afterwards.
+All three are normal after an upgrade that was interrupted.

 ### The configuration file does not parse